mr-brobot/kaggle-isic/README.md

 ## Dataset

-This project uses the competition dataset via HuggingFace datasets.
-Review the Kaggle-HuggingFace conversion in the [Dataset notebook](nbs/dataset.ipynb).
-Review [the EDA notebook](nbs/eda.ipynb) to learn more about the dataset.
+This project uses the Kaggle competition dataset via HuggingFace datasets.
+Review the conversion in [the Dataset notebook](nbs/dataset.ipynb), the dataset [on Huggingface](https://huggingface.co/datasets/mrbrobot/isic-2024), and [the EDA notebook](nbs/eda.ipynb) to learn more.

 ## OpenTelemetry